$120.79 Million in Sales Expected for Momentive Global Inc. (NASDAQ:MNTV) This Quarter

-Analysts expect Momentive Global Inc. (NASDAQ:MNTV) to post $120.79 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Momentive Global’s earnings, with estimates ranging from $120.16 million to $121.40 million.
-Momentive Global reported sales of $100.98 million in the same quarter last year, which would suggest a positive year over year growth rate of 19.6%.
-The company is scheduled to announce its next earnings report after the market closes on Thursday, February 10th.
+Analysts expect Momentive Global Inc. (NASDAQ:MNTV) to report sales of $120.79 million for the current quarter, Zacks reports.
+Three analysts have made estimates for Momentive Global’s earnings, with the highest sales estimate coming in at $121.40 million and the lowest estimate coming in at $120.16 million.
+Momentive Global posted sales of $100.98 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 19.6%.
+The business is scheduled to issue its next quarterly earnings results after the market closes on Thursday, February 10th.

-On average, analysts expect that Momentive Global will report full-year sales of $447.53 million for the current year, with estimates ranging from $447.25 million to $447.80 million.
+According to Zacks, analysts expect that Momentive Global will report full-year sales of $447.53 million for the current fiscal year, with estimates ranging from $447.25 million to $447.80 million.
 For the next financial year, analysts anticipate that the business will post sales of $533.93 million, with estimates ranging from $518.79 million to $555.00 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Momentive Global.
+Zacks’ sales calculations are an average based on a survey of sell-side research firms that cover Momentive Global.

-Momentive Global (NASDAQ:MNTV) last issued its earnings results on Tuesday, November 9th.
-The company reported $0.03 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.17) by $0.20.
-The firm had revenue of $114.75 million for the quarter, compared to analyst estimates of $120.47 million.
-Momentive Global had a negative return on equity of 28.33% and a negative net margin of 23.41%.
-Momentive Global’s revenue for the quarter was up 20.3% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.19) earnings per share.
+Momentive Global (NASDAQ:MNTV) last released its quarterly earnings data on Tuesday, November 9th.
+The company reported $0.03 earnings per share for the quarter, beating the consensus estimate of ($0.17) by $0.20.
+The company had revenue of $114.75 million during the quarter, compared to analyst estimates of $120.47 million.
+Momentive Global had a negative net margin of 23.41% and a negative return on equity of 28.33%.
+Momentive Global’s revenue for the quarter was up 20.3% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted ($0.19) EPS.

-In other news, President Thomas E. Hale sold 13,827 shares of the company’s stock in a transaction that occurred on Tuesday, November 16th.
-The stock was sold at an average price of $22.82, for a total transaction of $315,532.14.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Alexander J. Lurie sold 17,678 shares of the company’s stock in a transaction that occurred on Tuesday, November 16th.
-The stock was sold at an average price of $22.82, for a total value of $403,411.96.
-The disclosure for this sale can be found here.
-Insiders sold 42,799 shares of company stock valued at $976,451 over the last three months.
-17.10% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently made changes to their positions in the company.
-FMR LLC acquired a new position in shares of Momentive Global during the 2nd quarter worth approximately $460,300,000.
-Vanguard Group Inc. acquired a new position in Momentive Global in the 2nd quarter valued at $257,671,000.
-BlackRock Inc. raised its stake in Momentive Global by 0.6% in the 3rd quarter.
-BlackRock Inc. now owns 8,745,136 shares of the company’s stock valued at $171,405,000 after purchasing an additional 55,186 shares during the last quarter.
-Spyglass Capital Management LLC raised its stake in Momentive Global by 4.4% in the 3rd quarter.
-Spyglass Capital Management LLC now owns 8,464,799 shares of the company’s stock valued at $165,910,000 after purchasing an additional 358,085 shares during the last quarter.
-Finally, Wellington Management Group LLP raised its stake in Momentive Global by 9.6% in the 3rd quarter.
-Wellington Management Group LLP now owns 8,096,831 shares of the company’s stock valued at $158,698,000 after purchasing an additional 710,331 shares during the last quarter.
-78.01% of the stock is owned by institutional investors and hedge funds.

 Momentive Global, Inc provides agile software solutions that help companies turn stakeholder feedback into action.
 Its platform empowers users to collect, analyze, and act on feedback from customers, employees, website and application users, and market research audiences.
 The company offers enterprise solutions for agile experience management and insights by three product brands: Momentive, GetFeedback and SurveyMonkey.